Victor3DPetersson/TGA_CodeShowcase/README.md

 Here is a list of the largest features I implemented that can be found in here:

--Global indirect illumniation with spherical harmonics -Shadow casting mesh particles
+- Global indirect illumniation with spherical harmonics
+- Shadow casting mesh particles
--Shadow atlassing with dynamic and static shadows -Triple buffered rendering
+- Shadow atlassing with dynamic and static shadows
+- Triple buffered rendering
--GPU driven clustered rendering acceleration structure -Render pipeline to multiple render views
+- GPU driven clustered rendering acceleration structure
+- Render pipeline to multiple render views
--Instanced rendering
+- Instanced rendering